rangle/koast-documentation/documentation/basics/getting-started.md

 ?
 Package name: koast-app
 ?
 Description: A koast app
 ?
 Include frontend: Yes
+?
+Include default gulpfile: Yes

 ```

-This will generate a bare-bones application, that once completed start the application - `node server/app.js` and point your browser at http://localhost:3000/api/koast
+This will generate a bare-bones application, that once completed start the application - `node server/app.js` and point your browser at http://localhost:3000/api/koast.
+If you opt into everything (and we recommend you do) you should be left with a repository that has a basic gulp configuration for testing (run `gulp mocha`).
+Test files
+by default are denoted by prepending `.test` to `.js`, like `x.test.js`.
+The client will contain a barebones angular app, the entry point being in `client/app/app.js`.

 ## Structure Created ##